SaiPrakash1997/cs5293sp22-project0/README.md

 * import sqlite3

 INSTALLATION OF ABOVE LIBRARIES:
-* To install PyPDF2: pip install PyPDF2 (if you receive error like 'module not found' please use this: pipenv install PyPDF2)
+* To install PyPDF2: pip install PyPDF2 (if you receive an error like 'module not found' please use this: pipenv install PyPDF2)
 * To install re: pip install regex

-Note: All the above-mentioned libraries comes as in-built modules for python3 but if they are not pre-installed then use above commands to install them.
+Note: All the above-mentioned libraries come as in-built modules for python3 but if they are not pre-installed then use the above commands to install them.

 FUNCTIONS AND APPROACH TO DEVELOPING THE DATABASE:

 main.py:
-* This file acts as a base layer for my project where it takes incidents URL which is of String type as input from the user and passes it to the main function as input parameter.
+* This file acts as a base layer for my project where it takes the incidents URL which is of String type as input from the user and passes it to the main function as an input parameter.
 * In the main function, we make function calls to three different class files named fetchIncidents.py, extractIncidents.py, and incidentsDB.py which contains methods that collect, extract, insert, and provide incident_nature, respective count to the user.
-* At first, the URL which was collected from the user will be passed as an input parameter to 'fetchincidents' function in 'dataFetchedFromURL' class in fetchIncidents.py file.
+* At first, the URL which was collected from the user will be passed as an input parameter to the 'fetchincidents' function in the 'dataFetchedFromURL' class in the fetchIncidents.py file.
 This function returns data as output which will be acted as an input for another function.
 * The result from the 'fetchincidents' function act as an input parameter to 'extractincidents' function in 'extractDataFromFile' class file in extractIncidents.py file.
 After the data is fetched and processed, it will send to 'populatedb' function in 'incidentDataBase' class in incidentsDB.py file to be inserted into the sqlite3 database.
 * Before inserting the data, we make a function call to 'createdb' function to see if we can successfully connect to the database.
-* Finally, we call 'status' function in 'incidentDataBase' class in incidentsDB.py file to check the incident_nature and its respective count.
+* Finally, we call the 'status' function in the 'incidentDataBase' class in the incidentsDB.py file to check the incident_nature and its respective count.

 fetchIncidents.py:
-* In this file, the 'fetchincidents' function receives the user provided URL as input and uses the urllib.request library to open the URL and returns the output as file-like objects.
+* In this file, the 'fetchincidents' function receives the user-provided URL as an input and uses the urllib.request library to open the URL and returns the output as file-like objects.
 This library has urlopen function to perform this operation.
-* The final result is returned to main function and passed as an input to 'extractincidents' function.
+* The final result is returned to the main function and passed as an input to the 'extractincidents' function.

 extractIncidents.py
-* This file contains a function called 'extractincidents' which takes result from 'fetchincidents' function.
+* This file contains a function called 'extractincidents' which takes the result from 'fetchincidents' function.
-* Firstly, it writes the data to a temporary file using "import tempfile" module and sets the seek value to 0.
+* Firstly, it writes the data to a temporary file using the "import tempfile" module and sets the seek value to 0.
 So, python knows to read data from the start of the file.
-* Using 'PyPDF2.pdf.PdfFileReader' module, we read the data from tempfile and store it in pdfReader variable which becomes an iterable file-like object.
+* Using the' PyPDF2.pdf.PdfFileReader' module, we read the data from tempfile and store it in pdfReader variable which becomes an iterable file-like object.
-* I have used for loop to iterate the pdfReader and to extract text in a page based on i parameter.
+* I have used for loop to iterate the pdfReader and to extract text in a page based on parameter i.
 ![img.png](img.png)
 * Above if block was written for page 0 to replace String discripencies like 'NORMAN POLICE DEPARTMENT', 'Daily Incident Summary (Public)', 'Date / Time', 'Incident', 'Number', 'Location', 'Nature', and 'Incident ORI' with ''(empty space).
-* Further to remove the empty spaces in a string, I have used strip method.
+* Further to remove the empty spaces in a string, I have used the strip method.

 output:
 `Before applying replace method for page: 0